 Illinois regulates many different types of waste, including special waste.
 Because you generate waste, it is your responsibility to figure out what type of waste you generate.
 This can be a confusing process!
 This fact sheet will help you understand what special waste is and help you determine whether you generate a special waste.
 Special waste needs to be managed and disposed of properly to protect our environment.
 To understand what kind of special wastes you may generate, ask yourself the following questions in the order presented below, then follow the flowchart below to figure out if you generate a special waste.
-If you have additional questions, please call the Office of Small Business at 1-888-EPA-1996.

 What is a Special Waste?

 Special waste includes hazardous waste, potentially infectious medical waste (PIMW), industrial process waste, and pollution control waste.

 A hazardous waste is (1) listed on the Illinois Environmental Protection Agency hazardous waste list or (2) has the characteristic of ignitability, corrosivity, reactivity, or toxicity (determined by generator knowledge or analytical testing in a laboratory).

 Generator knowledge and analytical testing of the waste are used to determine if your waste is a hazardous waste.
 Generator knowledge means the business that generates the waste has sufficient information to determine if the waste is hazardous based on its understanding of the waste generating process and the raw materials used in the process.
 Analytical testing of a sample of your waste is done by a laboratory.